jmolendijk/dataV2-labs/module-2/Reading-Stats-Concepts/README.md

 So the answer is: they are not complete synonyms, but their values are equal in the long run (because that is how probability actually works).

-As a good reference (once you have looked for some information) you have   [this](http://expected.news/value2) article.

 ### Challenge 2: What is the "problem" in science with p-values?
 We have told you that a lot of scientifical investigations are based on p-values.
 The last week, Nature magazine published [an article](http://nature.social/statistical4) regarding the problem.
 Start digging on it!